wuyx/End-to-end-people-detection-in-crowded-scenes/README.md

 The evaluation script depends on the python munkres library and ipython notebook.

-To run the notebook cd into the reinspect directory, run
+To run the notebook cd into the reinspect directory and run

     $ ipython notebook "--ip=*"